Gilbert A. Deane: Life

 He attended Williamstown Seminary.
 Then he removed to Copake and worked at the Copake Iron Works owned by Frederick Miles.
 Deane married Minnie J. Andrews (1855–1932), and they had several children.

 Deane was a Republican member of the New York State Assembly (Columbia Co.) in 1884.

 He was a member of the New York State Senate (15th D.) from 1888 to 1891, sitting in the 111th, 112th, 113th and 114th New York State Legislatures.
 In November 1891, he ran for re-election but the State Board of State Canvassers (the Democratic state officers) declared his opponent Edward B. Osborne elected despite receiving fewer votes than Deane.

-Deane died on November 20, 1891, less than three weeks after the election, at his home in Copake, from "congestion of the brain" because of "overexertion during the election campaign".
+Deane died on November 20, 1891, less than three weeks after the election, at his home in Copake, from "congestion of the brain" attributed to "overexertion during the election campaign".
 He was buried at the Hillsdale Rural Cemetery in Hillsdale, New York.